-By action of the Board of Regents, no part of the fees or tuition can be refunded to students who withdraw, for any cause, after the fourth week from the first day of class in the fall semester.
+By action of the Board of Regents, no part of the fees or tuition can be refunded to students who withdraw, for any cause, after the twentieth day of each semester.
 The schedule for refunds under the regulations is 80 percent first week, 70 percent second week, 50 percent third week and 25 percent fourth week.